Read

 Related: “Velvet Underground and ‘The Matrix Tapes'”

-In fact, without Wilson’s ingenuity, there might never have been a “S&G.” The frustrated duo’s “3AM, Wednesday Morning” album had flopped.
+In fact, without Wilson’s ingenuity, there might never have been an “S&G.” The frustrated duo’s “3AM, Wednesday Morning” album had flopped.
 Garfunkel was enrolled at Columbia University and Simon had moved to London when without their knowledge, Wilson turned the acoustic version of their “Sounds of Silence” into an electric guitar fused masterpiece.
 Simon was performing in small clubs in Denmark when he picked up the latest copy of Billboard magazine and was stunned to see that Wilson had given him and Art a hit and a real career.

-Then again, if Wilson, who graduated from Harvard cum laude in Economics, had hits on his self-owned jazz label (Transition Record), he would have never have had a career in rock.
+Then again, if Wilson, who graduated from Harvard cum laude in Economics, had hits on his self-owned jazz label (Transition Record), he would have never had a career in rock.
 “Transition” churned out 22 albums; including an unreleased one featuring John Coltrane.
 However, the label ran into money woes–which doesn’t say much for Harvard’s Economics department.
 After folding Transition, Wilson transitioned into a staff producer at Columbia Records; becoming the first African American to hold the position there.

 One of his first Columbian jobs was to produce the second album of a rather new folkie on the scene named Bob Dylan.
 It grew into a fruitful collaboration that produced The Times They Are a-Changin’, Another Side of Bob Dylan and Bringing It All Back Home albums.
 The latter album aurally announced that Dylan had “gone electric;” assisted by Spike Lee’s father, Bill, playing bass on Subterranean Homesick Blues.”
 Wilson immodestly took credit for electrifying Dylan, noting, “It came from me;” to which the singer admitted, “He did to a certain extent.
 That is true.
 He did.
 He had a sound in mind.”